climateconnect/climateconnect/CONTRIBUTING.md

 1. [Contact](#contact)

 ## Feature Requests
 Feature requests should be reported in the [Climate Connect issue tracker](https://github.com/climateconnect/climateconnect/issues).
-To reduce the number of duplicates, please make sure to check existing issues.
+To avoid duplicates, please make sure to check existing issues.

 ## Bug Reports
-Bug reports should be reported in the [Climate connect issue tracker](https://github.com/climateconnect/climateconnect/issues).
+Bug reports should be reported in the [Climate Connect issue tracker](https://github.com/climateconnect/climateconnect/issues).

 To report a bug follow these guideline.

 1. Describe the issue: Fill in a concise description of what went wrong
 1. Steps to recreate: List every step you took that led to the unexpected result.
 1. Expected result: Fill in what you would have expected after the last step in "Steps to recreate"
-1. Actual result: Explain what you actually expected to happen.
+1. Actual result: Explain what actually happened
-1. Link: Please provide a like to this issue.
+1. Link: Please provide a link to this issue.

 ## Pull Requests
-If you are looking for a place to start contributing to Climate Connect, take a look at the [beginner level](https://github.com/climateconnect/climateconnect/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+level+issue%22) issues.
+If you are looking for a place to start contributing to Climate Connect, take a look at the [good first issues](https://github.com/climateconnect/climateconnect/projects/7?card_filter_query=label%3A%22good+first+issue%22) and the [beginner level](https://github.com/climateconnect/climateconnect/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+level+issue%22) issues.

 ### Documentation
 Code should be documented where appropriate.
 The general `python` and `javascript` rules can be followed for formatting.